Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Feedforward Computation as Equation Solving

 \subsection{Jacobi Iteration for Recurrence Relations}

-Any numerical equation solver can be employed to solve the system of nonlinear equations in \eqnref{eqn:triangular} and if converges, should return the same values as feedforward computation.
-As an example, we can apply nonlinear Jacobi iterations to get \algref{alg:jacobi}.
-Here we use $\bfs^{k}_{1:T}$ to denote the collection of all states at the $k$-th iteration, and choose $\epsilon > 0$ as a threshold for early stopping when $\norm{\bfs^k_{1:T} - \bfs^{k-1}_{1:T}} < \epsilon$, \ie, the \emph{forward difference} of states is small.
+Any numerical equation solver can be employed to solve the system of nonlinear equations in \eqnref{eqn:triangular} and if converges, should return the same values as obtained by standard feedforward computation.
+As an example, we can use nonlinear Jacobi iterations to solve \eqnref{eqn:triangular}, as given in \algref{alg:jacobi}.
+Here we use $\bfs^{k}_{1:T}$ to denote the collection of all states at the $k$-th iteration, and choose $\epsilon > 0$ as a threshold for early stopping when $\norm{\bfs^k_{1:T} - \bfs^{k-1}_{1:T}} \leq \epsilon$, \ie, the \emph{forward difference} of states is small.

-Although the nonlinear Jacobi iteration method is not guaranteed to converge to the correct solutions for general systems of equations (see \secref{sec:back_jacobi}), it is straightforward to show that they converge for solving triangular systems.
-In particular, we have \begin{proposition} \algref{alg:jacobi} converges and yields the same result as feedforward computation in at most $T$ parallel iterations for any initialization of $\bfs_{1:T}^0$ if $\epsilon = 0$. \end{proposition} In the same vein, we can also apply nonlinear GS iterations to \eqnref{eqn:triangular}.
-Interestingly, one iteration of GS yields the same algorithm as feedforward computation.
+Although the nonlinear Jacobi iteration method is not guaranteed to converge to the correct solutions for general systems of equations~\citep{saad2003iterative}, it does converge for solving triangular systems.
+In particular, it is easy to conclude: \begin{proposition} \algref{alg:jacobi} converges and yields the same result as standard feedforward computation in at most $T$ parallel iterations for any initialization of $\bfs_{1:T}^0$ if $\epsilon = 0$. \end{proposition} In the same vein, we can also apply nonlinear GS iterations to \eqnref{eqn:triangular}.
+Interestingly, running one iteration of GS is the same as performing standard feedforward computation and hence GS for triangular systems always converges in a single step, even though there is typically no convergence guarantee for more general systems of equations.

-As analyzed in \secref{sec:background}, Jacobi iterations can exploit parallelism better than GS.
-Specifically, nonlinear Jacobi can complete $T$ iterations during which GS is only able to finish one iteration, when assuming that 1) the recurrence relation \eqnref{eqn:feedforward} can be evaluated using the same amount of time for all $t=1,\cdots,T$, and 2) $T$ Jacobi updates can be done in parallel.
-Thus, under these assumptions, \algref{alg:jacobi} can be much faster than feedforward computation if the convergence of Jacobi iterations is fast.
-At least in the worst case, \algref{alg:jacobi} requires only $T$ iterations \emph{executed in parallel}, which takes the \emph{same time} as one GS iteration (\ie, feedforward computation).
+As already discussed in \secref{sec:background}, Jacobi iterations can exploit parallelism better than GS.
+Specifically, nonlinear Jacobi can complete $T$ iterations in parallel during which GS is only able to finish one iteration, if we assume that (i) the recurrence relation \eqnref{eqn:feedforward} can be evaluated using the same amount of time for all $t=1,\cdots,T$, and (ii) $T$ Jacobi updates can be done in parallel.
+Thus, under these assumptions, \algref{alg:jacobi} can be much faster than the standard feedforward computation if the convergence of Jacobi iterations is fast.
+At least in the worst case, \algref{alg:jacobi} requires only $T$ iterations \emph{executed in parallel}, which takes the \emph{same wall-clock time} as one GS iteration (\ie, standard feedforward computation).